When it comes to sewing and making your mark, you’ve got lots of options. That’s the good and that’s the bad.

 This chalk pencil comes in blue and white.
 And I despise them!

 Now, Dritz does a lot of things right, but these pencils are not one of them.
 It is simply impossible to leave delicate marking on your fabric without a tug-of-war.
+And you know who loses: your fabric.
+Ugh!

 And do you want to know what else…